What we know about the young missionaries and religious leader killed in Haiti

 The couple and Montis fled to a house connected to the mission.

-“They tried to take cover in there, but the gang shot up the house,” said Cornett.
+“They tried to take cover in there, but the gang shot up the house,” Cornett said.

-Ben Baker, Natalie Lloyd’s father and a Republican state representative in Missouri, posted on Facebook on Friday that the bodies of Davy and Natalie Lloyd were safely transported to the U.S. Embassy.

 GRIEVING FAMILIES